 'Preziosa' has better winter hardiness than many of the hydrangeas and is often rated as hardy to USDA Zone 5.
 However, it is best to grow it with winter protection (e.g., mulch and burlap wrap) in Zones 5 and 6A where plants could still lose significant numbers of flower buds or die to the ground in harsh winters, thus respectively impairing or totally destroying the bloom for the coming year.

 Hydrangea is a genus of 80 or more species of deciduous and evergreen shrubs, climbers and rarely trees from East Asia and North and South America.
 Many have very showy flowers.

 Genus name comes from hydor meaning water and aggeion meaning vessel in reference to the cup-like capsular fruit.

 'Preziosa' is a mophead-type hydrangea which is varyingly listed as a cultivar of H. serrata or as a cultivar of H. macrophylla or as a hybrid between the two.
 It is a compact deciduous shrub with a rounded habit which typically grows to 3-4' tall and as wide unless damaged by harsh winters or pruned smaller.
 Features small mophead-like panicles (3-4") in which the showy sterile florets progress through several different color changes (white to pink to reddish-purple) over a long summer to fall period.
 Serrate leaves emerge purple-tinted, mature to green and again acquire red to purple tints in fall.
 Dark maroon stems.

 No serious insect or disease problems.
 Some susceptibility to bud blight, bacterial wilt, leaf spot and mildew.
 Aphids are occasional visitors.
-Winter hardiness in the St. Louis area can be a significant problem (see above).
+Winter hardiness in the St. Louis area can be a significant problem for some hybrids.